EpfeiferNutri/Phage-plasmids/README.md

-# **tyPPing** and others as an efficient toolkit for phage-plasmid identification
+# **tyPPing** and other methods for detecting phage-plasmids

-**Associated publication: "Efficient detection and typing of phage-plasmids"** [ADD LINK]
+**For further information, see: "Efficient detection and typing of phage-plasmids"** [ADD LINK]

-This GitHub repository provides the documentation, scripts, and data necessary for the **identification of phage-plasmids (P-Ps)**.
-It is organized into several folders, each corresponding to a specific analytical approach.
-The repository also includes the data and script required to reproduce the figures and analyses presented in the study.
+Here yyou can find the documentation, scripts, and data files necessary for the **identification of phage-plasmids (P-Ps)** (folders named after each approach).

-For detailed information on each section, please go to the corresponding folder, which includes a **`DESCRIPTION_XXX.md`** file describing its contents and usage.
+Data and scripts required to reproduce analysis and figures of our study are in 'Publication_related_data'.

+For detailed information see **`DESCRIPTION_XXX.md`**

 ## Repository structure:

 ### *tyPPing*

-tyPPing is a user-friendly pipeline designed for the sensitive and efficient detection of prevalent phage-plasmid (P-P) types.
-It uses distinct protein profiles that were specifically generated and trained on well-characterized P-P. It classify P-Ps into defined types, along with confidence-level assessments, fast and accuratly.
+tyPPing is a user-friendly, fast and accurate method, designed for the sensitive and efficient detection of distinct P-P types.
+Currently it finds P-Ps of the type AB_1, P1_1, P1_2, N15, SSU5, pMT1, pCAV, pSLy3, pKpn, and cp32.
+It uses protein profiles to search sequences for patterns (frequency and compositional sets) of conserved P-P proteins.
+If a match also fits the typical size range, it is predicted as a P-P with a distinct confidence.

 `DESCRIPTION_tyPPing.md` describes how to use tyPPing for P-P detection.

 ### *MM-GRC*

-MM-GRC (**m**ulti-**m**odel **g**ene **r**epertoire **c**lustering) is an integrated approach developed to detect and classify P-Ps.
-This method combines functional annotation using phage- and plasmid-specific HMM profiles with machine learning (Random Forest, RF) models for P-P detection.
-It further employs gene repertoire relatedness to cluster and type P-Ps.
-It can detect all P-P types including diverse communities and novel elements.
+MM-GRC (**m**ulti-**m**odel **g**ene **r**epertoire **c**lustering) is our first method to classify P-Ps, that we developed in PMID: 33590101.
+It is an integrated approach combining functional annotation (with phage- and plasmid-specific HMM profiles), machine learning (Random Forest, RF) models, and which was complemented with a literature review.
+It relies on the gene repertoire relatedness to type P-Ps.
+It detects various P-P types including diverse communities and unrelated putative P-Ps (singletons).

 `DESCRIPTION_MM-GRC.md` describes how to detect and type P-Ps using MM-GRC.